 Guidance for preventing adult-onset diseases

 Honda offers guidance in how to prevent adult-onset diseases based on the results of associates' regular medical checkups.
 We began offering targeted health guidance in April 2009, with at-risk associates receiving health guidance that encourages them to improve their life rhythm, nutrition guidance that proposes improvements in diet, and exercise instruction that proposes a daily exercise regimen.

 Holding physical fitness measurement sessions, “Try Walk,” and other events to improve exercise habits

-Honda holds "Try Walk 21," a walking event conceived to spur associates to develop good exercise habits.
+Honda holds a walking event conceived to spur associates to develop good exercise habits and actively pursues associated initiatives.
 We also hold events such as physical fitness measurement sessions and exercise courses on an ongoing basis to give associates an opportunity to review their own physical fitness and health.

 In 2011, we shifted the focus of these activities from the segregation of smoking to its prohibition and are working to achieve the companywide goals of eliminating the dangers of second-hand smoke and dramatically reducing the percentage of associates who smoke.
 We are also strengthening educational activities, for example by hosting information exchanges with other companies on measures to prohibit smoking and holding educational events to coincide with World No Tobacco Day.